thedges/PSEADashboardCarousel/README.md

 2. PSEADashboardCarouselItem
    * <b>Dashboard Name</b> - the developer name of the Einstein Analytics dashboard
    * <b>Page ID</b> - provide a page id if you want a specific page selected for the dashboard
    * <b>Filter</b> - provide a filter string if you want to dynamically filter your dashboard.
 Currently component only supports one substitution variable.
-Use the keyword '<<USER_ID>>' in your filter string anywhere that you want the current user id subsituted.
+Use the keyword '<<USER_ID>>' in your filter string anywhere that you want the current user id substituted.

 <b>To use the component, perform the following steps:</b>
 1. Install the component using the '<b>Deploy to Salesforce</b>' button below